Nathan Healy

 Wisconsin Electricity Prices

-Solar panels can help offset that rising cost.
-By generating your own electricity at home, you rely less on the grid — and less on utility companies that can raise rates whenever they choose.
+Solar panels can help protect your home from these rising costs.
+By generating your own electricity, you rely less on the grid — and less on utility rates you can’t control.

 Price of Energy: Wisconsin vs National Average